 Made mostly from dates, Larabars keep things simple and wholesome with just a handful of ingredients in each bar.
 Kids love the taste and when you buy the variety pack, you can play grab bag with them and see if they pull out cherry piece, chocolate chip, coconut cream, blueberry muffin or one of the other fun flavor varieties.
 The snacks are minimally processed and GMO-free, so this is a snack you can feel good about letting your kids go seconds on.

 Here’s another lightweight snack that you can easily buy or just whip up yourself before a trip and bring along as a surprise treat.
 Made using just three ingredients—butter, roasted rice cereal and mini marshmallows—whipping up Rice Krispies treat is a cinch, and you know exactly what’s in the snack.
 Or buy the Kellogg’s pre-packaged variety, with 50 individually-wrapped bite-sized versions you can bring along for your travels.
 Just don’t forget the wet wipes—whether you make them yourself or buy your Rice Krispies treats, sticky fingers are par for the course.

 Microwave popcorn may be a family favorite back home, but when you’re on a flight, it’s best to go with something less greasy.
-Enter Annie’s Organic Butter & Sea Salt Popcorn, which you can order in packages containing 12 four-ounce snack bags.
-The popcorn is lightly seasoned with sea salt and organic butter from cows raised without antibiotics or synthetic hormones.
+Enter Skinny Pop, which you can order in packages containing 30 snack-sized bags.
+The popcorn is lightly seasoned with salt and popped with sunflower oil.
 And the best part is the popcorn tastes great.
 Tell the kids it’s movie time, put on their headphones and let them settle in with their own little bag of popcorn for cartoons on the in-flight entertainment system or their own personal device.
 Instant movie theater ambiance guaranteed.